 For the most part, baby clothes sizes fall into roughly three groups; Infants, Babies, and Toddlers.
 These groups are determined by the baby’s age.
 A baby is considered an infant when they are between 0-6 months, bigger babies are considered between 6 to 12 month and Toddlers are 12 months and up.

-When shopping for clothes for a baby, you will often find that the clothing sizes are not labels so blatantly, they are usually casted as the baby’s age in months.
+When shopping for clothes for a baby, you will often find that the clothing sizes refer more to the baby’s age in months rather than a “size”.
 Which sometimes can be very confusing.

 According to Care.com, baby clothing sizes are largely based on their weight and length.
 Typically, new parents know the baby’s length right after birth, but it is not realistic to continually measure your baby every time you or a friend decide to go clothes shopping for your baby.